Al-Khalid tank: Mobility

 The production model Al-Khalid is powered by a 6TD-2 liquid-cooled diesel engine, designed by the Kharkiv Morozov Design Bureau (KMDB) of Ukraine.
 The 6TD-2 is a supercharged 6-cylinder engine delivering 1,200 hp.
 The 2-stroke design, with the pistons arranged horizontally in an opposed piston configuration, makes the engine very compact and therefore more suitable for being fitted into relatively small vehicles such as the Al-Khalid MBT.

-The 6TD-2 is part of a Ukrainian powerpack and is capable of semi-automatic power-shifting, the transmission has 7 forward and 4 reverse speeds along with a braking system that incorporates carbon friction brakes and a secondary speed-retarding system.
+The 6TD-2 is part of a Ukrainian power pack and is capable of semi-automatic power-shifting, the transmission has 7 forward and 4 reverse speeds along with a braking system that incorporates carbon friction brakes and a secondary speed-retarding system.
 Gear changes are controlled by a torque converter which is made more efficient by addition of an automatic lock-up clutch.
 There is also a mechanical back-up system for use in emergencies, able to shift 2 gears forward and reverse.

 The Al-Khalid is fairly lightweight compared to the Western tanks, weighing 46 tonnes compared to the 60 tonne M1 Abrams and Leopard 2.
 A power-to-weight ratio of 26.66 hp/tonne gives acceleration from 0 to 32 km/h (0 to 20 mph) in 10 seconds and a maximum speed of 72 km/h, the speed and agility also helping to improve survivability.

 A snorkel allows the tank to cross water obstacles up to 5 metres deep, after some preparation by the crew.
 Navigation is assisted by an inertial navigation system (INS) and a GPS satellite navigation system.